The State News: Controversy and criticism

 In November 1965, four State News editors resigned over the faculty adviser's and the lead editor's decision to spike a story involving Paul Schiff, who claimed he was denied re-admission to MSU for his political views.

 Internal controversies include a group of junior editors dissatisfied with the editor-in-chief starting a weekly newspaper, Campus Observer, in 1968.
 The following year, the managing editor took over the editorial reins in response to staff grumbling.

 In April 1977, a one-day newsroom staff walkout followed the board's appointment of the next top editor when the staff's recommendation was not picked.

 In 2000, The State News published the alternative comic strip Fetus-X by artists Eric Millikin and Casey Sorrow.
 After protests from the Catholic League, and then MSU president M. Peter McPherson declaring he wanted the artists banned, The State News fired artists Eric Millikin and Casey Sorrow.

 In 2003, an advertisement printed in the State News showed Palestinians celebrating in the street while Israelis lit candles and prayed.
 The advertisement's caption claimed that these were the reactions to the 9/11 terrorist attacks.
 Pro-Palestinian groups protested outside the MSU Student Services building and demanded that their student fees be refunded.

 On Veterans Day, 2005, editorial cartoonist Mike Ramsey drew a piece that showed a World War II soldier who liberated concentration camps conversing with a modern-day soldier who was shown holding a torture device.
 In response, Young Americans for Freedom and the College Republicans picketed the offices of The State News and called for Ramsey's dismissal.
 Ramsey was not fired.

 In 2008, the Michigan Supreme Court heard arguments regarding The State News lawsuit against MSU over Freedom of Information Act issues.

 The State News received criticism in 2010 for replacing some of its comics with games/puzzles, including new additions of a giant crossword, Octo, Word Finder and Pathem puzzles.
 In 2010 the State News published Crosswords, Pathem puzzles, Sudoku, Octo, Wordplay and Word Search puzzles.
 As of 2012 The State News continues to support publishing puzzles and games.

 In 2018, The State News received national attention for an editorial demanding the resignation of MSU President Lou Anna K. Simon amid fallout from the Larry Nassar sex assault scandal.
 Simon quit shortly thereafter.

+In September 2025, the Society of Professional Journalists Foundation awarded TSN the Eugene S. Pulliam First Amendment Award "for its investigative series “Inside the Nassar Documents,” which covers the university’s handling of the Larry Nassar sexual abuse scandal."